SquadHouseDev/SquadHouse/README.md

 * [fill in your required user stories here]
 * User can create a new audio room with designated participants/groups of people.
 * User can invite/endorse people.
-* User can sign up via phone number
+* User can sign up via phone number.
+* User can search up topics/interests/users.
+* User can see currently open audio rooms of people they follow.
+* User can see audio rooms of other topics they might possibly be interested in.
+* User can see other people currently in the audio room they are with
+* User can see their own profile and the profiles of others and edit with interests
+* User can create a new event/schedule it

 **Optional Nice-to-have Stories**